Why We Made Easter Blocks - GoodKind

 In the end, the problems of Easter suggested the way forward: Seasonally, we needed something tangible to remind us that Easter was coming.
 Theologically, we needed a resource that could grapple with everything happening during Holy Week.

 At first, we tried tinkering with something that spanned the 40 days of Lent.
-But it was too sprawling, too difficult to maintain momentum.
+But it was too sprawling, too challenging to maintain momentum.
 We needed a more targeted time of reflection—especially since (ahem) we had never done something in our homes for Easter.
 Rather than go from 0 to 40, we decided to go from 0 to 8: we zoomed in on the last week of Jesus’ life.
 Palm Sunday to Easter Sunday.
 Holy Week.

 You see, in the week leading up to his death, everyone surrounding Jesus had assumptions about what he was about to do.
 Some thought he was propping himself up as a conquering king.
 Some thought he was entering Jerusalem as a new prophet.
 Whether people loved him or hated him, everyone around Jesus saw a glimpse of what Jesus was up to.
 But at the time, no one could quite see the whole picture.